pykello/virtqio/content/en/notes/vector-calculus/div-grad-curl/1-introduction.md

 # Introduction

 This book presents vector calculus in the context of simple electrostatics.
-Entire discussion is based on **finding the elctorstatic field given the charge distribution that produces it**.
+Entire discussion is based on **finding the electrostatic field given the charge distribution that produces it**.

 ### Vector Functions